What's old is new again in the nation's fourth-largest city

 Venture to The Heights for a shopping crawl along 19th Street—the historic neighborhood’s main drag.
 Take a walk through Chippendale Eastlake Antiques, where a multi-vendor format ensures an always-changing assortment of vintage Americana finds.
-Just across the street, Grace Hart Antiques also tempts shoppers with its expansive retail space, chock-full of furniture, clothing, dishes and glassware.
 For European treasure in the Heights, visit Mercader Antiques.
 Located on the same block as Grace Hart, the shop is known for its selection of European furniture, depression glass and copper pieces, among other offerings.

 Midtown’s Adkins Architectural Antiques and Treasures is a local hot spot for renovation-ready home and garden pieces.
 Located on the corner of Fannin and Berry, customers can expect a wide assortment of patio furniture, salvaged fountains and planters lining the property’s exterior.
 In the warehouse space, rows and rows of reclaimed doors are organized by style, size and need—they start in price at $50.
 Venture into the three-story house for an endless array of vintage hardware, stained glass, moldings and fixtures.